 Segovia is a UNESCO World Heritage Site famous for its ancient Roman aqueduct.
 Made up of 166 arches stretching for over 17 km (10.5 miles), this massive structure transported water from La Acebeda to the Alcazar, a medieval fortress rumored to have inspired Disney’s Cinderella castle.

 The Catedral de Segovia – a massive Gothic cathedral located in Segovia’s Plaza Mayor – rounds out Segovia’s big three.
 If you travel for food like we do, then don’t miss the cochinillo asado which is a Segovian specialty of roast suckling pig.

 It’s easy enough to visit Segovia on your own, but if you’d like to go on a guided tour, then you can book one through Get Your Guide (Option 1 | Option 2).
 These tours combine Segovia with other destinations recommended in this guide.

 The Royal Site of San Lorenzo de El Escorial, commonly known as the Monastery of El Escorial, is the historic residence of the King of Spain and the Spanish royal family.
 It’s a UNESCO World Heritage Site that’s been called the most important architectural monument of the Spanish Renaissance.

 During the 16th and 17th centuries, El Escorial was at once a monastery and a Spanish royal palace.
 It was a home for both the royal and religious powers of Spain, symbolically united under one massive roof.

 Today, it continues to function as a royal palace, monastery, basilica, library, and museum.
-You can visit El Escorial on your own or on a guided tour.

 1-2 HR DAY TRIPS FROM MADRID